WS-JSNA/ws-jsna-netlify/_starting-well/07-ncmp.md

 ## Slide set of infographics

-{% include embedpdf file_path="/assets/starting-well/NCMP Slide Set for website 1718.pdf" width="700" height="525" %}
+{% include embedpdf file_path="/assets/starting-well/NCMP Slide Set for website 1718.pdf" alt="You can download a summary slide set of the 2017 to 2018 West Sussex NCMP using the link below." width="700" height="525" %}

 ## Downloads